July 26, 2021

 - Wearing footwear that does not support the foot correctly

-Plantar fasciitis is definitely a treatable condition, with many different options available depending upon individual circumstances.
-At your Gait Analysis appointment, our Podiatrist will determine the cause of your plantar fasciitis and recommend a treatment plan that is bespoke to you.
+Plantar Fasciitis is a treatable condition, with many different options available depending on individual circumstances.
+At your Gait Analysis appointment, your Podiatrist will determine the cause of your Plantar Fasciitis and recommend a treatment plan that is bespoke to you.
 This could include:

-Orthotics: The most effective treatment for plantar fasciitis is the use of custom orthotics, or insoles.
-Orthotics are are suitable for people of all ages and because they are bespoke to your foot, offer the exact support required to aid your foot’s normal function and relieve the cause of your plantar fasciitis.
-You can read more about our Orthotics here >
+Orthotics: The most effective treatment for Plantar Fasciitis is the use of custom orthotics or insoles.
+Orthotics are suitable for people of all ages and because they are bespoke to your foot, offer the exact support required to aid your foot’s normal function and relieve the cause of your Plantar Fasciitis.

 Shockwave Therapy: This is an excellent treatment option for chronic or resistant cases and helps increase your healing capacity.
 This treatment works best alongside other treatments listed here.

 Corticosteroid Injection: This can be effective at relieving symptoms in the short term.
-Our Podiatrist will use Corticosteroid injections in combination with other treatment options such as stretching or orthotics.
+Your Podiatrist will use corticosteroid injections in combination with other treatment options such as stretching, strengthening, or orthotics.

-Physiotherapy: You may also see one of our team of Physiotherapists for manual therapy and an individually prescribed exercise programme to help build strength in weak muscles that could be causing your plantar fasciitis.
+Physiotherapy or Rehabilitation: We may also recommend seeing a Physiotherapist or Rehab Therapist to get an individually prescribed exercise programme to help build strength in weak muscles that could be causing your Plantar Fasciitis.

-Massage: If your plantar fasciitis is caused due to tight calf muscles, our massage therapists can help to ease the tension in your muscles, thereby addressing the cause.
+Manual Therapy: If your Plantar Fasciitis is caused due to tight calf muscles, our Manual Therapists can help to ease the tension in your muscles, thereby addressing the cause.